ItsDeltin/Overwatch-Script-To-Workshop/README.md

 # Deltinteger
 Create a scipt that will be automatically generated in the workshop using simulated input.
-Includes if/else if/else, for loops, easy string creation, infinite named variables (except for arrays), no more expression trees, and easy array creation!
+Includes if/else if/else, for loops, easy string creation, infinite named variables, no more expression trees, and easy array creation!

 A lot of the action/value data was not tested.
 If you find any methods that are not being inputed correctly, please file an issue.